nfqde/nfq-react-grid/README.md

 ```

 A component that provides the current screen size to its children via context.

-This component uses the `useTheme` and `useReducer` hooks to determine the current screen size and update it when the window is resized.
-The current screen size is then provided to its child components via context.
-It has to be an child of the styled-components ThemeProvider.
+Its also needed to for the Skeleton component to work.
+It has to be used in the root of your app.

 <p align="right">(<a href="#top">back to top</a>)</p>